DanParkinson/project-4-elite/AGILE.md

 - Add user stories to readme.
 - Add wireframes to readme.
 - Mock up initial database design and document in readme.
-- List and link technologies used in readme.
+- List and link technologies used in readme. ------------------------------
 - Use GitHub projects.
 Create user stories.

 </details>

+## Phase 2

+With everything set up I am going to style the homepage a litte with bootstrap to allow me to navigate around the website as needed.